 Damage Appeal Process

 If damages are assessed to a room, each student held responsible and charged will be sent a Damage Appeal Form.
-The Appeal Process deadline is included in the letter sent to each student from the Office of Residence Life.
+The appeal process deadline is included in the letter sent to each student from Residence Life.
 All appeals submitted after the deadline will not be considered.
-Damage Appeals will not be accepted via telephone, fax or e-mail.
+Damage appeals will not be accepted via telephone, fax or e-mail.

 Residence Life, Facilities Management, and Building Services are responsible for all repairs and determine the cost of the damage.
-These amounts are pre-determined and are based upon charges for time, labor, and materials.
-The cost to repair or replace fixtures in rooms may NOT be appealed.
+These amounts are pre-determined and are based upon charges for time and materials.
+The cost to repair or replace fixtures in rooms may not be appealed.

-Final apartment inspections are NOT conducted by student staff (Resident Assistants) at the time of check out.
+Final apartment inspections are not conducted by R.A.s at the time of check out.
 Residential Coordinators of each community, Facilities Management and Building Services staff are responsible for assessing damages in apartments and conduct inspections within 48 hours of departure.

 Grounds for Filing a Damage Appeal